mithril-security/bastionlab/docs/docs/What_is_BastionAI.md

 With the advent of TEEs, especially AMD SEV SNP, computation can be done securely and confidentially, and once data is securely sent to the trainer, training happens in an isolated environment where not even very priveleged software like the operating system or the hypervisor could tamper.

+BastionAI seeks, at its core, to protect user data by running executions in isolated, secure virtual machine where security guarantees are provided by the hardware.

 <p>
 <a href="https://github.com/mithril-security/bastionai.git" class="bastionai">BastionAI🚀🔒</a> versus Federated Learning (FL).
 </p>